0w15h3115/Tails-Quickstart/README.md

 # STILL IN ALPHA

-Remember to create an admin password when logging into tails for the first time, to use root terminal
+Remember to create an admin password when logging into tails for the first time, to use root terminal.

-Download the raw file and make it executable (chmod +x) before running in a root shell
+Download the raw file and make it executable (chmod +x) before running in a root shell.

 ## Liability Disclaimer